libretro/docs/docs/guides/input-and-controls.md

 ### Menu controls

-The keybord inputs shown here are active only when `Settings` → `Input` → `Unified Menu Controls` is disabled (default).
+The keyboard inputs shown here are active only when `Settings` → `Input` → `Unified Menu Controls` is disabled (default).
 Otherwise, only Retropad inputs are used.

 | Keyboard Input                                                                        | Retropad Input                                            | Menu Action                   |
 | ------------------------------------------------------------------------------------- | --------------------------------------------------------- | ----------------------------- |